How to Use the Credit Card Optimizer Calculator

 Using your credit card can be tempting, but if you aren’t able to make a payment in a timely manner, you may want to stay away from using it.
 The current balance on your credit cards is not the only amount you need to worry about making a payment towards.
 Every credit card will charge a specified interest rate, meaning your monthly payment will just become higher and higher as time goes on.

 If you don’t pay off your credit card balance, your debt will pile up, which will then negatively impact your credit score.
-This will cause deep personal finance issues for you.
+This will cause deep personal finance issues for you and harm your personal net worth.
 You will not be able to take out any personal loan, car loan, mortgage, etc. from traditional lenders.
 Alternative lenders will then charge you a higher interest rate as you will be seen as a liability.

 It is better to avoid being in credit card debt if you can by paying off your credit card in a timely manner.